-Administration of Justice (Master of Science), Administration of Justice
+Administration of Justice, Administration of Justice (Master of Science)

 The oldest Mercyhurst University graduate program, the Administration of Justice (AOJ) program, was created in 1978 under the assumption that criminal justice is a true profession dedicated to serving society and preserving the basic rights and freedoms of all people.
 The AOJ program is built on a common core of courses involving a broad overview of government management, organizational and interpersonal dynamics, professional ethics and research competence.